aionnetwork/aion-docs/kernel/management/database.en.md

 Aion already has some built-in methods for attempting to recover from corrupted data inside the database.
 If the logs show that database recovery is in progress, please allow the program to complete the recovery process.

-If the recovery process failed, or you prefer to restart from genesis, do the following:
+If the recovery process failed, or you prefer to restart from the genesis block, do the following:

 1. Delete the database folder.
 2. Restart the program.
 It will automatically sync with the network and populate the database.